Transgender history in Brazil: 21st century

 According to a report by Transgender Europe published in 2021, Brazil had the highest number of murders against trans and queer people worldwide for the 13th consecutive year; of the 375 murders recorded worldwide that year, 125 occurred in Brazil, although the report clarified that this figure may be an underestimate due to unreported cases and unrecorded deaths.
 ANTRA published a report in early 2021 that estimated 175 transfemicides in 2020, 82% of which were committed against black people.
 The COVID-19 pandemic also worsened pre-existing socioeconomic and health disparities: around 70% of queer and trans people were unable to access emergency services, some had to detransition when they returned to families that did not support them due to mass layoffs, and suicides among trans people increased during the lockdown.
 In the 2022 Brazilian general election the first travesti legislators were elected to the National Congress: Erika Hilton and Duda Salabert, city councilors of São Paulo and Belo Horizonte respectively.
 ANTRA recorded over 30 trans candidates ran in the elections, approximately 80% of whom had harassment threats and intimidation, including death threats.

+In April 2025, the Federal Council of Medicine approved a resolution banning hormone therapy for minors under 18 years of age in the country.
+The resolution was overturned by a federal court in Acre in July 2025 and later reinstated by an injunction from Supreme Court Justice Flávio Dino in October 2025.